It’s been cold and rainy here all month-long. We even had frost in the mornings last week!

 I also made little triangle sandwiches with the curry turkey and some of the peanut butter honey.
 They were amazing.

 My son ate something totally different.
-He’s not into sandwiches.
+He’s not into sandwiches yet.

 Our pretty sandwich platter:

-I added some fresh local berries and chopped veggies with homemade maple oatmeal scones to complete our meal.
+I added some fresh local berries and chopped veggies with homemade maple oatmeal scones to complete our tea.